 Candidates for this degree must possess exceptional talent, artistic sensitivities, and above all, a strong sense of commitment.
 Studio experiences are of prime importance in the preparation of the student for a professional career in art or design.
 Students are expected to achieve a high level of technical skill in the medium and its expressive possibilities.
 Studio work will begin in the first year of study as an art major and extend progressively until the completion of the BFA thesis exhibition.

-Professional Applications: The Bachelor of Fine Arts degree is designed to train graduates to be professional artists.
+The Bachelor of Fine Arts degree is designed to train graduates to be professional artists.
 Graduates may opt for careers in such areas as graphic design, studio work, museum operation and conservationship, government agencies, advertising agencies, marketing firms and the in-house art departments of large corporations.
-Our graduates will be ready to create their own studios or work within institutional and
+Our graduates will be ready to create their own studios or work within institutional and corporate systems.

 In the first four years, courses for the BA/BS in Art and the BFA are identical.
 This permits you to complete your BA/BS and decide upon the BFA later in your scholastic career.
 Students intending to apply for the BFA should begin in the freshman year by taking the prescribed studio courses for an Art major every term and complete all of the BA/BS courses for art.
 You might also consider a study abroad opportunity or service learning experience that would conform to the requirements of the BFA.
 This would fulfill that portion of the requirements should you choose to apply for the program at a later time.